qpliu/esolang/pointless/README.md

 Functions
 ---------
 Functions may be identifiers bound in an enclosing LET expression or a built-in function bound in the initial scope.
-The built-in functions are as follows.
+The initial scope has

 ### _
 _ ignores its argument and returns an empty list.